gartz/pushStateTree/README.md

 The following quick start options are available:

 * Install with [Bower](http://bower.io): `bower install pushStateTree`.
+* Install with [NPM](https://www.npmjs.com/): `npm install push-state-tree`.
 * Clone the repo: `git clone https://github.com/gartz/pushStateTree.git`.
 * [Download the latest release](https://github.com/gartz/pushStateTree/archive/master.zip).

 ## Getting Started

-Just create a instance of `PushStateTree`, the instances aren't singleton, but the rules are in a singleton.
+Create an `PushStateTree` router instance, create the as many instance of rules you need, append to the router, add listeners and dispatch the router, or do in the order you prefer (always dispatch if you want to events being triggered in the end of your routine).

 This means you can use in the same app rules to navigate using pushState and not using it.